HuMingLab/SnapHiC/readme.md

 &Tab;`parallelism`="parallel" (it can take one of the three options: **parallel**, **threaded**, or **single-proc**.
 Use **parallel** if you use an HPC with job scheduler, **threaded** if you use multiple processors without job scheduler, and **singl-proc** otherwise).
 &Tab;`number_of_processors`=15 (if you use **threaded** or **parallel**, please specify the number of processors).
 &Tab;`indir`="/path/where/the/contact/files/are/stored" (contact files should be tab separated.
 They can be gzipped).
-&Tab;`suffix`="contacts.txt.gz" (File name suffix for the contact files, which is used to distinguish input files if there are other files in the same input directory).
+&Tab;`suffix`="contacts.txt.gz" (File name suffix for the contact files, which is used to distinguish input files if the same input directory contains other files).
 &Tab;`outdir`="/path/where/the/output/will/be/saved"
 &Tab;`chrs`="2 4" (Two integers indicating the column numbers of the chromosomes in the contact files.
 Starting from 1).
 &Tab;`pos`="3 5" (Two integers indicating the column numbers of the read mapped positions in the contact files.
 Starting from 1).